btoone/dotfiles/README.md

     rake install

 This rake task will create symlinks for the dotfiles in your home directory, backing up any existing files with the same name.

+TODO:

+* set dir_color based on the unix env you're installing to in aliases